a

 BIOGRAPHY

-Alex Rudniy earned his Ph.D. in Computer Science from New Jersey Institute of Technology in 2012.
-Before joining Drew, he taught courses at University of Scranton and Fairleigh Dickinson University.
-He earned his M.S. and B.S. in Applied Mathematics at National University of Radio Electronics, Ukraine.
-Dr. Rudniy’s research interests are in artificial intelligence, machine learning, natural language processing, time series forecasting, cybersecurity and the amalgamation of the above.
-Dr. Rudniy enjoys spending time outdoors doing hiking, biking, kayaking, swimming, or fishing.
+Alex Rudniy earned his Ph.D. in Computer Science from the New Jersey Institute of Technology in 2012.
+Before joining Drew University, he taught at the University of Scranton and Fairleigh Dickinson University.
+He holds both an M.S. and a B.S. in Applied Mathematics from the National University of Radio Electronics in Ukraine.
+Dr. Rudniy’s research focuses on artificial intelligence, machine learning, and their applications.
+Outside of academia, he enjoys spending time outdoors.

 Steve Surace